Martonai/Project-Skidrow/First Project/docs/system plan.md

 ## Requirements

 ## Functional plan
+### System characters
+* Admin
+* Employers
+* Employees

+Amind:

+* Manage all user
+* Recover or generate new password
+* Delete users
+* Modify the application
+* Delete tasks
+* Modify the permission level

+Employer:

+* Manage employees
+* Give tasks
+* Change task's condition
+* Write task explantation
+* Change deadline
+* Search by name
+* Order by deadlines

+Employee:

+* Trace their tasks
+* Read task explantation
+* Change one condition which is from "In progress" to "Wait to be overviewed"

 ## Physical enviroment
 The application supports the android mobilephones.
 The minimum android version is 5.0.